theramiyer/blog/content/post/2021/sexual-abuse-in-schools.md

 Ask any psychologist and they will tell you the same.
 (Of course, they will have much more insight into the subject.)

 "I called (insert name here)’s parents, and spoke to the children also.
 They said they saw nothing odd about the teacher."
-Of course they did not.
-And this sort of single-call-investigation does not cut it.
+Of course they said that.
+This sort of single-call-investigation does not cut it.
 We are talking about thousands of children.
 Paedophilia is everywhere, hidden in plain sight.

 ## The legality